-Nanoscale Biological Systems Laboratory (Scoates 147; PI: Dr. Sandun Fernando)
+Nanoscale Biological Systems Laboratory (Scoates 147; Pl: Dr. Sandun Fernando)

 The primary focus of the Nanoscale Biological Engineering Laboratory is to understand how molecules of biological origin interact with other molecules, surfaces, and interfaces.
-Biological systems thrive as a result of complex intermolecular interactions and deciphering these will help engineer/control products and processes that are critical to agriculture and improving our health.
+Biological systems thrive as a result of complex intermolecular interactions and deciphering these will help engineer/control products and processes that are critical to techniques for designing molecules and processes at a molecular level, followed by experimental verification.
+We use Enhanced Ligand Exploration and Interaction Recognition Algorithm (ELIXIR-A), a platform developed in our laboratory along with other simulation software to analyze intermolecular interactions for underpinning interaction points.
+We use these interaction points to design molecules with the necessary chemical/physical functionality.
+Using the above techniques, we have developed molecules with novel properties such as adaptability catalytic/inhibitory functionality.
+The laboratory collaborates with scientists of different backgrounds to changing chemical environments and agriculture and improving our health.

-Figure F9: Several peptides engineered in our lab blocking an efflux pump of an antibiotic-resistant bacteria
+Figure F9: Several peptides engineered in our lab blocking an efflux pump of an antibiotic-resistant bacteria to carry out this highly interdisciplinary work.